The Golden Quill: An initiative of the Our Languages blog

 An Official Languages Day tradition

 Every September, as part of the annual Official Languages Day celebrations, the Golden Quill is passed on from one member of senior management to another, who will then write a post for the Our Languages blog within the next year.
-This person then recruits a colleague to become the next recipient of the Golden Quill and to write a post the following year.
+This person then recruits a colleague to become the next recipient of the Golden Quill and to write a post for the following year.

 The Golden Quill hand-off